Jeroen-G/laravel-packager/readme.md

 Of course this means it will be less secure, but then again you are not supposed to run this package anywhere near a production environment.

 ## Issues with timeout
-If you are having problems with timeouts when creating new packages, you can now change the config variable timeout in packager.php to fix this.
+If you are having problems with timeouts when creating new packages, you can now change the config variable timeout in config/packager.php to fix this.

 ## Changelog